Loyfe/MathProgram/README.md

   - Changed Maximum and Minimum Values for Subtraction
   - Changed Maximum and Minimum Values for Division
   - Changed Maximum and Minimum Values for Multiplication

+ Version 1.0.3
+  - Changed Class Names
+  - Made a Random Integer Class and Random Message
+  - Added More Random Message when Answer Incorrect or Correct
+  - A Reset Incase of a Program Failure